ValveSoftware/Proton/README.md

 - Warframe is problematic with VSync.
 Turn it off or on in game, do not set to `Auto`
 - Warframe needs a set a frame limit in game.
 Unlimited framerate can cause slowdowns
 - Warframe on Nvidia: you may need to disable GPU Particles in game otherwise the game can freeze randomly.
 On AMD they work fine
-- Borderlands 3 Marcus game intro audio will freeze halfway through if you don't skip it.
-Rest of the game is playable and videos work
-- Soul Calibur VI main menu will freeze of you don't press a button before the audio ends.
-Rest of the game is playable and videos work
 - Injustice 2 and MK11 are missing cutscene audio

 Full patches can be viewed in [protonprep.sh](patches/protonprep.sh).